 You wouldn’t think that VHS tapes could make fashion accessories, but these adorable Disney-themed purses prove that not to be the case.
 Using the plastic cases that came with these VHS releases, you can make something truly unique while showing off your love for your favourite films.

 So, we’ve covered the boxes, but what about the tape itself?
 Well, the tape can be used to create its own unique pieces.
 Take these adorable flowers that have been attached to a bag.
 You wouldn’t know they were made from the tape inside a VHS cassette, would you?

 - Light fixtures

 How about this funky light shade made from VHS tapes?
 It would certainly fit any room trying to create a retro theme.

 Finally, why not get crafty and create your very own unique VHS tape jewellery?
 Just look at this adorable bracelet made from the magnetic tape and a few buttons.
 It’s certainly an original piece that helps to prevent non-recyclable tape ending up in the landfill.

 We hope we’ve inspired you to try and find ways to ensure those old VHS tapes are appropriately disposed of or re-used.
 If you have any old tapes of formats such as VHS-C, Video8 and Hi8 that you still need to back up, contact us today to find out about our VHS conversions.
-We can convert your footage onto DVDs, digital and MP4.
+We can convert your videos to DVDs, digital formats and MP4 files.